nathan-gardner/SECON2023Robot/Documentation/Signoffs/Team2-signoff-ConsumptionSubsystem.md

 $\tau_{max}=\frac{16T}{\pi t^{3}}$

 $T = 0.441\ N \ast m$
-(torque at the top of the power peak)
+(torque at the top of the power peak considering gear ratio internal to the motor)

 $d = 0.00635\ m$
 (shaft diameter)